Smart beaks: non-visual senses in birds

 Impact of the project

 This work will help us better understand the links between anatomy, morphology and behaviour in birds.
-From a conservation and global change perspective, it will allow a better understanding of the substrate conditions under which ibises are best equipped to forage successfully, improving understanding of potential mechanisms underlying the expansion of Glossy Ibises and Hadedas into the south and west of South Africa, and the likely impact of the current drought and ongoing climate drying on the foraging success of these species.
-Furthermore, the results could potentially be applied to other species of ibises, particularly where behavioural data is difficult to acquire, in order to better understand their requirements for foraging habitat, simply by studying specimens of their beaks, which can be obtained from museum collections.
-The comparative work on paleontological specimens will improve our understanding of the ecology of extinct birds, and shed light on both the evolution of this unique behaviour in modern birds, and potentially alter our understanding of the morphology and behaviour of some of the earliest ancestors of large clades of modern birds.
+From a conservation and global change perspective, it will allow a better understanding of the substrate conditions under which ibises are best equipped to forage, improving our understanding of potential mechanisms underlying the expansion of Hadedas into the south and west of South Africa, and the likely impact of the current drought and ongoing climate drying on the foraging success of this species.
+The comparative work on palaeontological specimens will improve our understanding of the ecology of extinct birds, and shed light on both the evolution of this unique sensory system in modern birds, and potentially alter our understanding of the morphology and behaviour of some of the earliest ancestors of large clades of modern birds.

 Dr Susan Cunningham (FIAO, UCT)